Zara Yaqob: In church affairs

+Hadiya rebellion

-After he became emperor, Garad Mahiko, the son of the Hadiya ruler Garad Mehmad, refused to submit to Abyssinia.
+Garad Mahiko, the son of the Hadiya ruler Garad Mehmad, refused to submit to Abyssinia.
 However, with the help of one of Mahiko's followers, the Garad was deposed in favor of his uncle Bamo.
 Garad Mahiko then sought sanctuary at the court of the Adal Sultanate.
 He was later slain by the military contingent "Adal Mabrak," who had been in pursuit.
 The chronicles record that the "Adal Mabrak" sent Mahiko's head and limbs to Zara Yaqob as proof of his death.
 Zara Yaqob invaded Hadiya after they failed to pay the annual tribute exacted upon them by the Ethiopian Empire, and married its princess Eleni, who was baptized before their marriage.
 Eleni was the daughter of the former king of the Hadiya Kingdom (one of the Muslim Sidamo kingdoms south of the Abay River), Garad Mehamed.
 Although she failed to bear him any children, Eleni grew into a powerful political person.
 When a conspiracy involving one of his Bitwodeds came to light, Zara Yaqob reacted by appointing his two daughters, Medhan Zamada and Berhan Zamada, to these two offices.
 According to the Chronicle of his reign, the Emperor also appointed his daughters and nieces as governors over eight of his provinces.
 These appointments were not successful.

-He defeated Badlay ad-Din, the Sultan of Adal at the Battle of Gomit in 1445, which consolidated his hold over the Sidamo kingdoms in the south, as well as the weak Muslim kingdoms beyond the Awash River.
-Similar campaigns in the north against the Agaw and the Falasha were not as successful.
-The first time the title of the coastal regions' ruler, Bahr Negash, appears is during the reign of Emperor Zara Yaqob, who perhaps even introduced that office.